Comparison

 SupersetWarp

-What it doesRuns 10+ AI coding agents in parallel with Git worktree isolationModern terminal with built-in AI agents, code editing, and collaboration
+What it doesRuns 10+ AI coding agents in parallel with Git worktrees, chat, diff/file review, and browser toolingModern terminal with built-in AI agents, code editing, and collaboration

-AI approachAgent-agnostic — works with Claude Code, Codex, Aider, or any CLI agentBuilt-in agents (OpenAI, Anthropic, Google); supports BYOK and third-party CLI agents
+AI approachAgent-agnostic — works with Claude Code, Codex, Aider, Superset Chat, or any CLI agentBuilt-in agents (OpenAI, Anthropic, Google); supports BYOK and third-party CLI agents

 ParallelismCore feature — every task gets its own worktree and branchAgents run in terminal panes via Agent Management Panel